Constantinople: Rise and Fall (A Brief History)

 constantinople hagia sofia mosaics

-After becoming the sole ruler of the Roman Empire, Constantine the Great decided to establish his new capital – Constantinople.
-The site chosen for Constantine’s “New Rome” was already occupied by a small town of Byzantium.
+After becoming the sole ruler of the Roman Empire, Constantine the Great decided to establish a new capital, which he called Constantinople.
+The site chosen for the Roman emperor Constantine’s “New Rome” was already occupied by the small town of Byzantium.
 Constantine greatly expanded the ancient site, dividing it into 14 sections and constructing a new land wall.
 To populate his city, the emperor offered new residents free food rations.
-Someone had to govern Constantinople’s rapidly growing populace, so emperor Constantine lured wealthy aristocrats, offering lucrative positions at his court and in the newly established Senate.
+Someone had to govern Constantinople’s rapidly growing populace, so the emperor Constantine lured wealthy aristocrats, offering lucrative positions at his court and in the newly established Senate.

 To embellish his new capital, the emperor transferred monuments and statues from all corners of the Empire and commissioned many new ones.
-Finally, in 330 CE, Constantinople became the imperial capital, while Rome gradually faded into obscurity, retaining only its symbolic importance.
+Finally, in 330 CE, Constantinople became the imperial capital of the rich Eastern Roman Empire, also known as the Byzantine Empire, while Rome was left as the capital of the Western Roman Empire, which officially fell due to German invasions in 476 CE.

 Get the latest articles delivered to your inbox